The Blood of Fu Manchu: Production

 In 1965, the first of many adaptations of the works of Sax Rohmer were adapted to film by producer Harry Alan Towers.
 The first was The Face of Fu Manchu (1965) by director Don Sharp.
 The film had actor Christopher Lee begin a run of five performances as the villainous mastermind Fu Manchu.

 In 1967, director Jesús Franco met producer Harry Alan Towers.
-The two would make nine feature films together during a two-and-a-half-year period.
+The two made nine feature films together during a two-and-a-half-year period.
 These included three adaptations of works of Rohmer, The Blood of Fu Manchu, The Girl from Rio (1969) and The Castle of Fu Manchu (1970).

-Filming began on November 30, 1967 and lasted approximately three weeks.
+Filming began on 30 November 1967 and lasted approximately three weeks.

 Various prints list different credited crew members.
-English and German prints both credit Alan Morrison as the films editor while German prints also add Waltraut Lindenau as an editor.
+English and German prints both credit Alan Morrison as the film's editor while German prints also add Waltraut Lindenau as an editor.
 Spanish prints credit Angel Serrano.
-On the English prints, the music is credited to Daniel White while the Spanish print credit German composer Gert Wilden.
+On the English prints, the music is credited to Daniel White while the Spanish print credits German composer Gert Wilden.

 Release

-The Blood of Fu Manchu was released first in central London on August 30, 1968.
-This was followed by a more general release in the United Kingdom on March 23, 1969.
+The Blood of Fu Manchu was released first in central London on 30 August 1968.
+This was followed by a more general release in the United Kingdom on 23 March 1969.

-It was screened in Detroit on September 24, 1969.
-The first known release in Spain was in Seville on March 2, 1970, followed by screenings on March 16 in Barcelona and later in Madrid on February 1, 1971.
+It was screened in Detroit on 24 September 1969.
+The first known release in Spain was in Seville on 2 March 1970, followed by screenings on 16 March 1970 in Barcelona and in Madrid on 1 February 1971.